DDDOH/LLM_News/README.md

 pip install progressbar2
 pip install openai

-# to download the Llama3 model, register on huggingface for access to the model and then run the following command
+# to download the Llama-3 model (only needed for fine-tuning Llama-3), register on huggingface for access to the model and then run the following command
-pip install -U "huggingface_hub[cli]" echo 'export HF_ENDPOINT=https://hf-mirror.com' >> ~/.bashrc
+pip install -U "huggingface_hub[cli]" huggingface-cli login
-huggingface-cli login
 # type in your huggingface credentials
 ```